Guilliean Pacheco (she/her) is a full stack writer and editor by day, raconteuse by night.

 The song in my heart

 The week that I parted ways with my previous employer, I received two pieces of good news.
 One is that I earned a fee waiver for a Poets & Writers summer workshop for poetry.
 I didn’t think I would get it, but it came at the right time.
+And it was everything that I need to hear to get my big butt in gear.
+I’ve been sitting on this poetry collection for ages, and it’s time to share it with the world.
+No more excuses.
+Period.

 I will wait to discuss the second piece of good news, because I don’t want to jinx myself.
 Wish me luck!